-Dr. James Hurley is the 28th president of Tusculum College.
+Dr. James Hurley is the 28th president of Tusculum University.

 Dr. Hurley comes to Tusculum from Lincoln Memorial University where he served as executive vice president, dean of the School of Business and professor of leadership and education.
 Under his guidance, LMU enrolled its largest class, added many new academic programs and the School of Business grew by more than 60 percent.